SupImDos/pydantic-argparse/docs/background.md

 #### Extra Dependencies
 !!! warning ""
-    While `pydantic-argparse` itself depends *only* on `pydantic`, it has many transient dependencies due to the large number of dependencies in `pydantic`.
+    While `pydantic-argparse` itself depends *only* on `pydantic`, it has many more transient dependencies due to the dependencies of `pydantic` itself.
     If your application is small, it may not be suitable to pull in all of `pydantic`'s dependencies for a simple command-line interface.

 #### Opinionated Design
 !!! warning ""